ctrast/js-arrays/readme.md

 certain factor, or adding them all together to obtain their sum.

-There are certainly ways to perform these tasks using `for` or `while` loops, bot those solutions have the disadvantage of being complex to read and reason about (we have to do a lot of thinking to understand the code).
+There are certainly ways to perform these tasks using `for` or `while` loops, but those solutions have the disadvantage of being complex to read and reason about (we have to do a lot of thinking to understand the code).

 Today, we're going to learn about some Array methods that make transforming data